 WITH THE EMPHASIS ON TECHNOLOGY AT GREENFIELDS, HOW MUCH “SCREEN TIME” DO STUDENTS HAVE?

 Technology is a useful tool and we are excited for our students to learn how to use computers to access information, communicate effectively, and learn independently.
-Our Early Learners have limited access to laptops and tablets, whose use amounts to less than one hour per day on educational programs.
-The Elementary and Middle School students use their individually-assigned Chromebooks during some of their morning core skills time and for portions of their afternoon projects, averaging 2-3 hours per day.
+Our youngest learners have limited access to laptops and tablets, whose use amounts to less than one hour per day on educational programs.
+Older students use their individually-assigned Chromebooks during some of their morning core skills time and for portions of their afternoon projects, averaging 2-3 hours per day.
 A student-created Internet Use Policy ensures technology tools are used appropriately.

 WHAT ENRICHMENTS ARE OFFERED FOR GREENFIELDS STUDENTS?

-Greenfields offers rotating intensives in either art, music, or drama and twice-weekly physical education.
+Greenfields offers rotating intensives in either art, music, or drama along with physical education.
 Also, on our weekly Discovery Days, students can participate in clubs or workshops such as yearbook, dance, chess, cooking, yoga, and much more.
 We schedule regular field trips and visiting heroes that align with our current projects.

 WHAT IS THE ROLE OF PARENTS IN THIS NON-TRADITIONAL LEARNING ENVIRONMENT?